How much does translation cost?

 Which languages do you need to translate between?

-The rarer the languages involved, the more expensive it is likely to be.
-If your document is in a particularly rare language, or you need a translation into a rare language, your text may need to be translated into another, more common language, first.
+The less commonly-spoken the languages involved, the more expensive it is likely to be.
+If your document is in a particularly rare language (for your country), or you need a translation into a rare language, your text may need to be translated into another, more common language, first.

 I once worked on a project where the main intention was to translate Italian to Hakka.
 The client was unable to find a professional translator with native Hakka and fluent Italian, so I translated the Italian into English.
 Following this, a Hakka translator translated the English into Hakka.
 Of course, this solution involved working with two separate translators, which had an impact on the overall project price.